 Multiphysics Analysis for Medical Devices Using COMSOL Multiphysics

-This two-day, online class will cover the efficient use of COMSOL Multiphysics to solve problems in the medical device industry.
-It covers modeling challenges specific to medical devices, and several examples including tissue ablation and a cardiovascular application.
-The class includes technical lectures, hands-on COMSOL examples, and assistance on specific models from course registrants.
+This course—now taking place over three days—will review the physics areas relevant to medical devices and cover the efficient use of COMSOL Multiphysics to solve problems in the medical device industry.
+It covers modeling challenges specific to medical devices, such as biological material modeling and blood modeling.
+The class includes technical lectures, hands-on COMSOL examples involving medical applications, and assistance on specific models from course registrants.

 - Current state of simulations in the medical device industry